 Create visuals to see connections in your literature

-The RMIT Library has produced a series of PhD Up webinars on NVivo, introducing the software and describing its features.
+RMIT University Library has produced a series of Research Plus webinars on NVivo, introducing the software and describing its features.

-NVivo: Beginners - PhD Up (1hr 22min) RMIT University Library - Microsoft Stream (RMIT login required)
+NVivo: Beginners - Research Plus (1hr 28 mins), RMIT University Library, Microsoft Stream (RMIT login required)

-NVivo: Data analysis - PhD Up (1hr 28min) RMIT University Library - Microsoft Stream (RMIT login required)
+NVivo: Data analysis - Research Plus (1hr 23 mins), RMIT University Library, Microsoft Stream (RMIT login required)

-NVivo: Literature review and troubleshooting - PhD Up (1hr 23min) RMIT University Library - Microsoft Stream (RMIT login required)
+NVivo: Literature review and troubleshooting - Research Plus (1hr 22 mins), RMIT University Library, Microsoft Stream (RMIT login required)